GoDevOps/productive-on-day-one/slides/README.md

 ---
 # Developer productivity matters

-It is even a job title: DevEx
+It's even a job title: DevEx

-Also known as "Enablement team".
+Also known as "Enablement team."

 Also known as Internal tooling / developer productivity engineers / toolsmiths